junesirius/junesirius.github.io/_posts/Star_Wars/Obikin_RB/Obikin-reverse-whole-novel.md

 The street comes to life when the morning comes.

-The night didn't give him much extra information, so Obiwan thinks he might as well wait until the day time to continue his investigation.
+The night didn't give him much extra information, so Obi-Wan thinks he might as well wait until the day time to continue his investigation.

 The view shifts so much compared to curfewed nights he can barely recognize it's the same place.
 The walls are still covered with colorful markings and doodles, but with pedestrians dressed in exotic cloth from so many different alien culture, it's hard to tell apart which colors are stationary on the walls, which ones moving with the local people.